weida0216/Pizza-Sales-Analysis/README.md

 ### Typical Order of Pizza

-Identifying how many pizzas customers typically order and what size of pizzas they typically order is important for a pizza business because it allows the business to understand the demand for their products and make informed decisions on pricing, inventory management, and marketing strategies.
+Identifying how many and what size of pizzas customers typically order is important for a pizza business because it allows the business to understand the demand of their products and make informed decisions on pricing, inventory management, and marketing strategies.
 For example, if the business sees that customers typically order one large pizza per transaction, they may consider adjusting their pricing to reflect this demand and potentially increase their profit margins.
 On the other hand, if they see that customers typically order multiple small pizzas, they may consider offering discounts or promotions to encourage larger orders.
 Understanding these patterns can also inform the business's production and staffing needs, as they will have a better understanding of how many pizzas they need to prepare on a daily basis.
 Additionally, understanding the size of pizzas that are most popular can inform the business's menu planning decisions, as they can prioritize offering a range of sizes that meet customer demand.

 The following query was used to investigate how many pizzas do a customer typically order: